Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 Our approach¶

-We have chosen an architecture agnostic approach: we inject random input sequences and audit the output of each computation graph node; finally, we make a list of all nodes that have output values out of the FP16
+We have chosen an architecture agnostic approach: we inject random input sequences and audit the output of each computation graph node; finally, we make a list of all nodes that have output values out of the FP16 range /close to zero values and perform some cleaning (to avoid unnecessary casting).

-field as the search space is limited: positive integers lower than the vocabulary size.
+We have chosen to use random values only for the input_ids field as the search space is limited: positive integers lower than the vocabulary size.

 You can also decide to send real data from a dataset you want to work on.

-To finish, we provide the list of nodes to keep in FP32
+To finish, we provide the list of nodes to keep in FP32 to the conversion function.

 def get_random_input_encoder() -> Dict[str, torch.Tensor]: